halfzebra/create-elm-app/template/README.md

 ## Changing the base path of the assets in the HTML

-By default assets will be linked from the HTML to the root url.
+By default, assets will be linked from the HTML to the root url.
 For example `/css/style.css`.

 If you deploy to a path that is not the root, you can change the `PUBLIC_URL` environment variable to properly reference your assets in the compiled assets.
 For example: `PUBLIC_URL=./ elm-app build`.